RenzeLou/RenzeLou.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD candidate at Penn State University, and I am glad to be supervised by Prof. [Wenpeng Yin](https://sites.google.com/site/yinwenpeng1987/).
+My name is Renze Lou ( *楼仁泽* ), a first-year PhD candidate at Penn State University.
+I am glad to be supervised by Prof. [Wenpeng Yin](https://sites.google.com/site/yinwenpeng1987/).
 Before PSU, I was an undergraduate at Zhejiang University City College, advised by Prof. [Lin Sun](https://scholar.google.com/citations?user=48cqMXkAAAAJ&hl=en).

 My current research interest focuses on **Learning from Task Instructions**, but I am also familiar with **Information Extraction**, **Multi-task Learning**, and **Emotion Analysis**.